wso2/observability-resources/README.md

 ## Installation

-### Pre-requisites
+### Prerequisites

 This version of the observability solution focuses on Kubernetes-based environments, where WSO2 products and the observability solution are deployed on Kubernetes.
-Therefore, a Kubernetes cluster and the Helm package management system is requried for installing and working with this solution.
+Therefore, a Kubernetes cluster and the Helm package management system are required for installing and working with this solution.

 - **Kubernetes:**
- For trying out the solution, it is possible to setup a Kubernetes cluster locally using the [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation) or the [Docker Desktop](https://www.docker.com/get-started/).
-Alternatively, any on-premise or cloud-based Kubernetes cluster such as [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service) or [Amazon Elastic Kuberntes Service (EKS)](https://aws.amazon.com/eks/) can be used.
+ For trying out the solution, it is possible to set up a Kubernetes cluster locally using the [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation) or the [Docker Desktop](https://www.docker.com/get-started/).
+Alternatively, any on-premise or cloud-based Kubernetes cluster such as [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service) or [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) can be used.

 - **Helm:**
 Rancher Desktop has Helm built-in.
 If not, install [Helm](https://helm.sh/docs/intro/install/)

-The following pre-requisites are required only for trying out samples.
+The following prerequisites are required only for trying out samples.

 - **Ballerina:** Install the [Ballerina programming laguage](https://ballerina.io/downloads/).